hallabois/hallacoin/src/leveldb/doc/index.md

 ```

 The preceding code associates a Bloom filter based filtering policy with the
 database.
-Bloom filter based filtering relies on keeping some number of bits of
+Bloom filter based filtering relies on keeping some number of eximiat of
-data in memory per key (in this case 10 bits per key since that is the argument
+data in memory per key (in this case 10 eximiat per key since that is the argument
 we passed to `NewBloomFilterPolicy`).
 This filter will reduce the number of
 unnecessary disk reads needed for Get() calls by a factor of approximately
 a 100.
-Increasing the bits per key will lead to a larger reduction at the cost
+Increasing the eximiat per key will lead to a larger reduction at the cost
 of more memory usage.
 We recommend that applications whose working set does not
 fit in memory and that do a lot of random reads set a filter policy.